-When I first started reviewing sponsorship proposals at AMSOIL, I received a call from someone seeking sponsorship.
-He rattled off his accomplishments and told me about his vehicle he planned to drive during the upcoming season.
+Hey, race fans!
+When I first started reviewing sponsorship proposals at AMSOIL, one caller rattled off his accomplishments and told me about the vehicle he planned to drive during the upcoming season.
 “So, whaddya think?” he said.
 “You want to sponsor me?”

-After having reviewed thousands of sponsorship proposals, I’ve identified some key points to consider when seeking a sponsorship.
-Recently at Hay Days Grass Drags, I sat down with Josh Weise during his Sponsored Rider Podcast to share some tips that can help you land a sponsorship.
+After many years reviewing thousands of sponsorship proposals, I’ve identified some key considerations when seeking a sponsorship.
+I sat with Josh Weise during his Sponsored Rider Podcast at Hay Days Grass Drags and we shared some tips that can help you land a sponsorship.

-Dropping your resume into a random contact form and hitting “submit” often means we in the Racing and Events Department are the last to see it.
+Dropping your resume into a random online contact form and hitting “submit” means the right person is not likely to see it.
 If it’s difficult to read, it can take even longer for the initial recipient to forward it to the right department.

-Instead, find out beforehand how to submit your resume.
-You can also ask someone in another department how to submit it.
-They’re familiar with our process and will make sure you know whom to contact.
+Instead, do some research before submitting your resume and find out how and who to submit it to.
+You can also ask someone in another department or at an event for the right contact.
+They’re familiar with our process and will make sure your inquiry gets to the right place.

-When I was in high school applying for part-time jobs, I’d grow frustrated after not hearing back from people after my initial interview.
+When I was in high school applying for part-time jobs, I’d grow frustrated not hearing back after my initial interview.
 “Did you follow up?” my dad would ask.
 “Well, no.”

-We receive multiple sponsorship requests/questions a day.
-Some get lost in the shuffle, whether they end up in our junk mail, are sent to the wrong department (all the more reason for tip #1!) or fall to the bottom of our inboxes while we’re out of the office at an event.
+We receive multiple sponsorship requests and questions a day.
+Some get lost in the shuffle, whether they end up in our junk mail or are sent to the wrong department (see first tip!) or get buried in our inboxes while we’re out of the office at an event.

 Follow up to ensure we received your request.
 We typically discuss sponsorship proposals as a team prior to making decisions.
-This means our whole team must be here.
-Chartering 1,000+ events annually isn’t easy and a lot of times we’re not all here.
-But we do our best to make decisions quickly and get back to people.
+This means our whole team must be present.
+Chartering 1,000+ events annually requires a lot of effort and the team is frequently dispersed.
+We still do our best to make decisions quickly and get back to people promptly.

-Influencer marketing is all the rage these days.
-Its main channel?
-Social media.
-We here at AMSOIL want to get in front of eyeballs.
-And if we see someone on social media whose content is heavily followed, it means a lot to us.
+You want to get noticed?
+Influencer marketing is all the rage these days and the main channel is social media.
+AMSOIL wants to get in front of eyeballs, so seeing someone with strong content and following on social media means a lot to us.

 At the end of the day, we’re selling oil.
-If we find someone who loves our products and can tell others about them, then we consider them an “influencer.”
+If we find someone who loves our products and can tell others about them, that’s our kind of “influencer.”
 Plus, singing our praises can score you some free product.

-Make sure you’re authentic, however.
-Know the brand you’re representing (or want to represent).
-If someone asks you a question about the company or products, be able to answer it.
-At the very least, know whom to contact to get an answer.
+Be authentic.
+Get to know the brand you want to represent; it will be expected once you’re sponsored.
+If someone asks you a question about the company or products, you should be able to answer it.
+At the very least, you’ll need to know who to contact at the company to get an answer.

-The first thing we tell someone who requests sponsorship is to send their resume.
-Just as you would when pursuing a job, you need to sell yourself and tell us who you are.
-We want to see a few main points:
+The first thing to do is build your resume, just as you would when pursuing a job.
+You need to sell yourself and tell prospective sponsors who you are.
+Here are a few things that should help get you noticed: